IBM/dbb/Pipeline/PackageBuildOutputs/README.md

     1. It then invokes CopyToHFS API to copy the outputs from the libraries to a temporary directory on zFS.
 It will set the file tags based on the ZLANG setting (Note: A workaround is implemented to tag files as binary); all files require to be tagged.
 Please check the COPYMODE list, which maps last level qualifiers to the copymode of CopyToHFS.
 When specifying the option `--addExtension`, the `deployType` will be appended as the file extension to the file.
     1. It packages these load files into a tar file, and adds the BuildReport.json and optionally other build logs from the build workspace.

-1. **(Optional) Publish to Artifactory**
+1. **(Optional) Publish to Artifact Repository such as JFrog Artifactory or Sonartype Nexus**
-    1. Publishes the tar file to the Artifactory repository based on the given configuration using the ArtifactoryHelpers. **Please note**: The ArtifactoryHelper script is updated for DBB 2.0 and requires to run on JAVA 11.
+    1. Publishes the tar file to the artifact repository based on the given configuration using the ArtifactRepositoryHelpers script. **Please note**: The ArtifactRepositoryHelpers script is updated for DBB 2.0 and requires to run on JAVA 11.
+The publishing can be configured to pass in the artifact repository information as well as the path within the repository `directory/[versionName|buildLabel]/tarFileName` via the cli.

 ## Invocation samples

 ### Package only
 ```
+groovyz /var/pipeline/PackageBuildOutputs/PackageBuildOutputs.groovy \
-groovyz /var/pipeline/PackageBuildOutputs/PackageBuildOutputs.groovy --workDir /u/gitlab/gitlab-runner/zos/builds/dbb-zappbuild/BUILD-5949
+        --workDir /u/gitlab/gitlab-runner/zos/builds/dbb-zappbuild/BUILD-5949
 ```

 <details>